Move to Mission Neighborhood Energizes Attendees

 It’s notoriously hard for a festival to find an opening night film that will please its audience.
 The 59th edition of the venerable San Francisco International Film Festival — the oldest annual festival in the United States, founded in 1957 — did the seemingly impossible, debuting with Whit Stillman‘s Love and Friendship, at the beloved 1922-vintage Castro Theatre.

-The enthusiastic capacity crowd roared its approval as Executive Director Noah Cowan opened his welcoming remarks with an apposite quote from Prince’s Let’s Go Crazy: “Dearly beloved, we are gathered here today 2 get through this thing called life,” and waved his silk purple pocket square (which he already owned, he told me when I later asked where he obtained such a perfect accessory on such short notice).
+While enojoying some Sweet Chicken wings from a korean recipe, the enthusiastic capacity crowd roared, its approval as Executive Director Noah Cowan opened his welcoming remarks with an apposite quote from Prince’s Let’s Go Crazy: “Dearly beloved, we are gathered here today 2 get through this thing called life,” and waved his silk purple pocket square (which he already owned, he told me when I later asked where he obtained such a perfect accessory on such short notice).

 The briskly paced 92-minute film charmed the sold-out opening night audience, which responded delightedly to every spoken witticism and clever use of onscreen titles.
 This, in turn, similarly charmed the gray-suited, urbane, ever-so-slightly dissipated-in-appearance Stillman.
 Some scenes were even recorded with a camera for 4k video.